July 1922

 Hopkinson (1988), pg 136

 Hopkinson and Doyle say eight pro-Treaty soldiers are killed and between 20 and 30 anti-Treaty soldiers killed.
 However, O’Callaghan says six pro-Treaty soldiers, five anti-Treaty soldiers and eleven civilians are killed.
 One of the anti-Treaty casualties was Volunteer Patrick Foran from Lisellton, Co.
 Kerry.
+One of the pro-Treaty casualties was Private Joseph McEnery from Ennis, Co.
+Clare.

-Hopkinson (1988), pgs 149-150; Curran J M (1980), pg 239; O’Callaghan (2018), pg 109; Corbett (2008), pgs 91-96; Doyle (2008), pg 111; O'Farrell P (1997), pg xxii; Curran J M (1980), pg 239
+Hopkinson (1988), pgs 149-150; Curran J M (1980), pg 239; O’Callaghan (2018), pg 109; Corbett (2008), pgs 91-96; Doyle (2008), pg 111; O'Farrell P (1997), pg xxii; Curran J M (1980), pg 239; Power (2020), pg 109

 The Protestant church in the village of Ahascragh, Co.
 Galway is subjected to an arson attack.
-This is the most prominent act in a campaign of low level intimidation against Protestants in the area and in neighbouring Ballinasloe.
+This is the most prominent act in a campaign of low level sectarian intimidation against Protestants in the area and in neighbouring Ballinasloe.
 The attack is condemned by the local Catholic clergy.
 (Subsequently, the Free State government paid £7,500 in compensation for the damage to the church under the Damage to Property Compensation Act 1923.)

 McNamara (2018), pgs 176-179